Amitgitup/AS-machinelearning/README.md

-# 📦 Streamlit App Starter Kit
+# 🤖 Machine Learning App
 ```
-⬆️ (Replace above with your app's name)
+This is a machine learning app.
 ```

 Description of the app ...